thomas992/Lux/README.md

 ### Native Asynchronous Design

-LoLa features both synchronous and asynchronous host functions.
+Lux features both synchronous and asynchronous host functions.
 Synchronous host function calls are short-lived and will be executed in-place.
 Asynchronous functions, in contrast, will be executed multiple times until they yield a value.
 When they don't yield a value, control will be returned to the script host.

 This script will not exhaust the instruction limit, but will only increment the counter, then return control back to the host:
 ```js